-On mobile, the top and bottom portions are slightly expanded — by 75 pixels each to be precise — assuming you didn’t reposition the photo.
-The parts highlighted in red are not shown on your Page when viewed from a computer.
+They look similar, but there is a slight difference.
+On mobile, the top and bottom portions are slightly expanded — by 75 pixels each — assuming you didn’t reposition the photo.
+The parts highlighted in red are not shown on your page when viewed outside of the app.

-How to create your cover photo
+How to create and choose your cover photo

 This is how it looks like on desktop and mobile:

-- Displays at 170×170 pixels on your Page on computers, 128×128 pixels on smartphones, and 36×36 pixels on most non-smartphones
+- Profile images display at 170×170 pixels on your page on computers, 128×128 pixels on smartphones, and 36×36 pixels on most feature phones

-How to select your cover photo
+What to consider when choosing your cover photo

 - Stay mainly visual and have a clear focal point

 - Keep in mind how your cover photo will look on mobile